 Studies in Chemistry Karl-Franzens-University (KFU) and diploma thesis at the Institute of Biochemistry, KFU Graz (hormon-sensitive lipase trafficking in fat cells).
 Thesis in Biochemistry in adipose tissue regulation of lipoprotein-lipase deficient mice at the Institute of Molecular Biology, Biochemistry and Microbiology, KFU- Graz, Austria.
 Post-Doc in cholesterol related diseases (lipid droplet characterization in fat cells) at the Medical Univ.
 Graz.
 Research Fellow at the National Institutes of Health (NIH), National Heart, Lung and Blood Institute (NHLBI), on implication of cholesterol transporters in atherogenic lesion development.
 During years as research fellow at the NHLBI engagement with different organizations such as the Board of Directors of the NHLBI Fellows Advisory Committee, and the ASciNA network (Austrian Scientists and Scholars in North America).
 Since 2008 supports the ASciNA Alumni Chapter in Vienna.
 2007 started working as Research Scientist for Baxter AG, Vienna, Dept. of Plasma Analytics (method development and optimization, methos validation, instrument qualification, stability studies).
 Currently working as Development Scientist in scientific process support and project management with Baxalta Vienna, Dept. of Plasma Analytics.

 Dr. Hubert Zajicek is immediate past-president of ASciNA.
 He also was a co-founder and long-time board member of ASciNA, serving in many different capacities.
-He is executive director, co-founder and partner at Health Wildcatters, a seed stage healthcare accelerator in Dallas.
+He is CEO, co-founder and partner at Health Wildcatters, a seed stage healthcare accelerator in Dallas.
 He previously was managing director - medical technology of NTEC (North Texas Enterprise Center) - Medical Technology in Dallas-Fort Worth, Texas and organizer of the regions' largest medical technology investment conference, MedVentures every year.
 Before joining NTEC he held a faculty position in the Department of Internal Medicine - Nephrology and Cell Biology at UT Southwestern, where he also was a post-doctoral NIH-fellow.
 Hubert received his Doctorate in Medicine (M.D.) from the University of Vienna, School of Medicine (1996), and his Master of Business Administration (M.B.A.) from the Cox School of Business at Southern Methodist University in 2006.

 Dr. Peter Nagele ist Gründung- und langjaehriges Vorstandsmitglied von ASCINA.
 Von 2008 bis 2011 bekleidete er das Amt des Präsidenten.
 Er arbeitet seit 2005 Anästhesist und klinischer Forscher an der Washington University School of Medicine in St. Louis, und leitet dort eine klinische Forschungsgruppe.
 Seine Forschung konzentriert sich auf kardiale Komplikationen von chirurgischen Patienten und genetische Risikofaktoren.
 Ein zweiter Schwerpunkt ist der von ihm entdeckte Ansatz, Patienten mit schwerer, therapieresistenter Depression mittels Lachgas zu behandeln, was innerhalb von wenigen Stunden zu einer deutlichen Verbesserung der depressiven Symptome fuehrt.